 Located in Florence Italy at the historic intersection of European culture and industry, Marist’s Florence branch campus was founded to be the international face of the College’s commitment to global education.
 Partnered with one of the most established and innovative educators in Florence, The Lorenzo d’Medici Institute, Marist has offered study abroad opportunities for more than two decades.

-Offering a wide range of Bachelor’s degrees, as well as a Master of Art in Museum Studies, Florence is an ideal location for Marist students to learn by living and experiencing entirely new cultures.
+Offering a wide range of Bachelor’s degrees, as well as a Master of Art in Museum Studies* (program currently on pause), Florence is an ideal location for Marist students to learn by living and experiencing entirely new cultures.
 Art students in Florence have the opportunity to view great works of art in their original location and grasp the original context.
 Italy is rich with fashion history, an advantage which our students and faculty actively utilize whenever possible.
 All of the programs offered at Marist’s branch campus are designed to build on the unique strengths of Florence and to treat the city and cultures as extensions of the classroom.

 Aside from the immense educational opportunities that our Florence campus offers, students are encouraged to engage first-hand in not only Italian culture, but the global cultures that circulate throughout the city.
 From a coffee shop on the corner to the dozens of museums, Marist students are given access to new world experience and given the opportunity to mature and grow with other young, expanding minds.
 As Florence has become something of a mecca for global learning, our students often find themselves in learning environments with students from Egypt to Holland to Turkey.
 Florence is also a convenient gateway into all other areas of Europe.
 After quickly finding their bearings, Marist students often utilize direct access to a plethora of cultures and cities, from Budapest to Paris and beyond.